JanJereczek/nlo-rtipping/README.md

 ## Read the Docs!

 The motivation, experimental setup, results and interpretation is documented in `docs/NLO_Rtipping.pdf`.
+The derivation of the tipping measures is described in `docs/main.pdf`.
+Notice that this is still work under progress.